 Periodic Reviews for Inmates Assigned to the Intensive Management Unit

-These temporary rules are necessary to modify the department’s process for conducting meaningful periodic reviews of inmates assigned to IMU.
+These rule amendments are necessary to modify the department's process for conducting meaningful periodic reviews of inmates assigned to the Intensive Management Unit (IMU) or an IMU status cell.
 Other changes are necessary to reflect operational and organizational changes within the department.

 Utilization of the Inmate Telephone System within DOC Facilities